yattoz/calvinball-website/MIGRATING.md

 }
 ```

+- clean and regenerate podcast resources ONCE with `ruby scripts/podcast_resources.rb --clean`.
+This will remove old pages.
+The new generated pages will have links that point locally instead of remotely (e.g. `/audio/thing.mp3` etc.)
-- Remove remote feed link in docs/podcast/#{podcast}/README.md and put local link, like `feed: /podcasts/recommande/feed.rss`
+- Change feed link in `docs/podcast/#{podcast}/README.md` with local link, like `feed: /podcasts/recommande/feed.rss`
+- add line to `.gitignore` to **not ignore** the newly added podcast, e.g.: `!docs/**/recommande/**`
-- generate RSS link with generate_rss.rb (run from top folder)
+- generate RSS link with `ruby scripts/generate_rss.rb` (run from top folder)
+- remove podcast from the array of monitored podcasts in script `script/podcast_resources.rb` (resources will be uploaded on this server from now on!)

+You should be good to go now for the server.
-- set that new link in iTunes, Spotify, etc
+- set the new RSS feed link in iTunes, Spotify, etc.

+## Podtrack Not Supported

+NOTE: podtrack is not supported - yet!
+I need to add a field in the Podcast Page Front Matter to tell "hey, I'm using podtrack, so please prepend the URL with some PodTrack URL".
+I'll put that in a issue too.